 For many Americans, driving is a chore, not a pleasure.
 Much like how New Yorkers rely on the subway and bus system, most Americans rely on their cars as their only means of transportation.
 If you live in a metropolitan area where getting stuck in traffic is a fact of life, constantly shifting gears to stop and go is annoying.
 If you live in a smaller town or city, you make more short trips or make several stops, and so, automatic cars are easier to operate with frequent use.
 On longer trips, people take advantage of the cruise control in automatic vehicles.
 That feature is sometimes available, but trickier to use in a manual car.
 In Europe, people traveling long distances are more likely to take the expansive train system or to fly due to the high cost of gas and for convenience.

 If you’re renting a car in a country outside the US and prefer one with automatic transmission, it’s wise to make sure you don’t get a manual car.
 With SIXT, it’s easy to filter by transmission type at the top of the page where you choose your car.
 That way, you won’t be surprised when you go to pick up the rental car and discover you can’t drive it!

 SIXT Car Rental Deals

 Choose a premium vehicle and get a great rate with SIXT.
-You get a great selection of practical economy cars, full-size SUVs, convertibles, and more.
-Save with our one way special or rent longer for even greater saving!
+You get a great selection of practical economy cars, full-size SUVs, convertibles and more.
+Save with our one-way special or rent longer for even greater savings!